Golets Sokhondo

 Golets Sokhondo (Голец Сохондо) is a mountain in the Khentei Range, Khentei-Daur Highlands.
-Administratively it is part of the Transbaikal Krai, Russian Federation.
+Administratively it is part of Zabaykalsky Krai, Russian Federation.

 The Sokhondo Nature Reserve, a protected area surrounding the mountain, was named after this emblematic summit when it was established on 11 December 1973.

 Geography

 This 2504 m high mountain is one of the highest points of the Khentei-Daur Highlands, part of the South Siberian System of ranges.
 It is located in the southwestern part of the highland area, not far north from the border with Mongolia.

 Golets Sokhondo is a ‘’golets’’-type of mountain with a bald peak belonging to a massif which includes a smaller summit, the 2404 m high Little Sokhondo.